fletcher/MultiMarkdown-4/using_mmd.md

 	multimarkdown --accept
 	multimarkdown --reject
+	multimarkdown --accept --reject

 Tell MultiMarkdown whether to accept or reject changes in written in [CriticMarkup] format within the document.
+Use both together if you want to highlight the differences -- this only works for HTML output.

 	multimarkdown --smart
 	multimarkdown --nosmart